 BLACK ISLE, SCOTLAND

 WHY HERE?
 For magic and make believe.
 A giant trampoline, six swings, heated outdoor swimming pool and an ancient secret garden speaks to the Peter Pan in all of us.
 Chilly evenings offer a perfect excuse to light the roaring log fires of this regal old family house that sleeps 16, plus four extra children on camp and sofa beds.
-From nearby Cromarty, jump on an EcoVenture boat trip for dolphin-spotting, mountain bike the Learnie Red Rock Trails or take a short drive to one of the surrounding sandy beaches with an Easter feast.
+From nearby Cromarty, jump on an EcoVenture boat trip for dolphin-spotting, mountain bike the Learnie Red Rock Trails or take a short drive to one of the surrounding sandy beaches.

 HOW DO I BOOK?
 Call 01381 610496 or visit lhhscotland.com.